zhongyi-zhang/open-service-broker-azure/docs/modules/mssql.md

 ### Service: azure-sql-12-0-database-from-existing

+Takes an existing database upon an existing server.
+The new database will be named randomly.
+If the DBMS does not yet exist, provision of the database will be deferred until the DBMS has been provisioned.
 It is to create SQL database service instance from existing Azure SQL Database *for taking over the database*.
-Both **azure-sql-12-0-dbms** service and **azure-sql-12-0-dbms-registered** service can be its parent service.
+Either **azure-sql-12-0-dbms** service or **azure-sql-12-0-dbms-registered** service can be its parent service.

 ##### Provision